 Do not forget to add a separate backup device for the T-Logs backup type.

-CloudBerry Backup for SQL Server supports all backup types described, so you can try it for free and check whether it covers your business needs!
+CloudBerry Backup for MS SQL Server supports all backup types described, so you can try it for free and check whether it covers your business needs!